USDA-SCINet/scinet-site/pages/guides/quick-start.md

   - alert:
     type: warning
     slim: true
-    text: This section is intended to be replaced with <a href="/guide/start">this new guide</a>
+    text: This section is intended to be replaced with <a href="/scinet-site/guide/start">this new guide landing page</a>

-sidenav: unstick
+sidenav_link: /guide/start
+sidenav_append:
+  - title: Old Quickstart Guide
+    url: /guide/quickstart
 subnav:
   - title: What is SCINet?
     url: '#what-is-scinet'